igorcstab/Custom-Strat-Pickguard/README.md

 # Repo Organisation

 I didn't go hardcore here because it's a simple (although a long) project and I'd like to have different versions to compare my designs.
-Then files with different names in the same folder just works and there's no reason to complicate any more, so **src** contains source files and **dst** contains "distributables", which means vector files for laser cutting/milling/rounting, a cool GIF, the pdf versions, etc
+Then files with different names in the same folder just works and there's no reason to complicate any more, so **src** contains source files and **dst** contains "distributables", which means vector files for laser cutting/milling/rounting, a cool GIF, the pdf versions, etc.

 # I like telling stories